 We reviewed safety records, incident reports national patient safety alerts and minutes of meetings where these were discussed.
 Lessons were shared to make sure action was taken to improve safety in the practice.

-For example, an incident where a patient felt faint at reception was discussed.
-A new plan of action was developed.
-The new method of working was implemented across the practice.
+For example, a flu vaccination analyses was implemented recently in conjunction with the local pharmacist which resulted in saving the practice 850 appointments.